Lost in Yonkers is a Tony Award-winning 1991 play by Neil Simon.

 - Abusive Parents: Grandma was this.
-Louie tells a rueful anecdote about how Grandma once locked him in a closet for three hours for breaking a dish.
+Louie tells a rueful anecdote about how Grandma once locked him in a closet for three hours for breaking a dish, and finally disowned him, after a third attempt to run away.
 She whacked her children with her cane; Jay attributes Bella's mild mental disability to this.
 Grandma is constantly mean and verbally abusive to poor Aunt Bella as well.

-- Armor Piercing Responce: Towards the end, when Grandma accuses Bella of being a unwell thief, Bella declares that all of her children are either sick or thieves, and that the two who died were the lucky ones.
+- Armor-Piercing Response: Towards the end, when Grandma accuses Bella of being an unwell thief, Bella declares that all of her children are either sick or thieves, and that the two who died were the lucky ones.
 Grandma is destroyed by that response and shows true emotion for the first time in the entire play.